Valeriy-Kuvshinov/Giggler/README.md

 **Database Management:** Structuring data within MongoDB collections for users, gigs, orders, chats, and reviews.

-Access the application in the backend using http://localhost:3030 and in the frontend using in your web browser.

 ## Highlights
 **Backend Server Logic:** Robust backend implementation with specific routing for API endpoints and comprehensive server-side operations.